ethankennerly/climate-champion/design.md

     1. [ ] Services $20K
     1. [ ] Occupation in the town.
 1. [ ] Levels.
-    1. [ ] Introduce stations at levels.
+    1. [ ] Introduce places at levels.
 1. [ ] Lightbulbs
 1. [ ] Water Use
 1. [ ] Electronics